xibosignage/xibo-manual/source/en/install_windows_client.md

 ###Installation
-To start the installation double click on the `[[PRODUCTNAME]]-client-1.7.0-beta-x86.msi` file you downloaded along with the package.
+To start the installation double click on the `[[PRODUCTNAME]] msi` file you downloaded along with the package.
 The installer will take you through a number of screens asking for your confirmation at each stage.
 The steps are outlined below.

 ###Step 1
 You may see the following security warning when installing [[PRODUCTNAME]].
 Please click on "Run" to begin the installation.